mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In addition, to avoid key re-use, the `psk_nonce` included in the `PreSharedKeyID` object MUST be a randomly sampled nonce of length `KDF.Nh`.

+Resumption PSKs with usage `branch` MUST NOT be used in other contexts.
+A PreSharedKey proposal with type `resumption` and usage `branch` MUST be considered invalid.

 # Group Evolution